IsmaelTLopez/DeviceToDeviceMessaging/README.md

 # DeviceToDeviceMessaging
-Used Firebase as backend to message from user to user
+This application uses Firebase Authentication, Database, and Storage in order to enable users to store/retrieve assets and message one another.